Trek Duration and Grade

 How far and how hard should you trek?
-These are two of the hardest and most important questions you need to answer before planning and booking a trekking holiday!
+Trek duration and grade are two of the most important questions you need to answer before planning a trekking holiday.

 - TREK GRADE – How Hard is the Trek?

 - FESTIVALS – Are there any events that you want to see, avoid or prepare for?

 - WEATHER – How likely are delays due to weather?